 Culture implies tradition and the transmission of its contents, but in modernity, the validity claims of traditional culture have to be tested and justified in public and in foro interno (Habermas, 1981).
 In this sense, morality systems presuppose reflexive and autonomous individuals who can critically judge for themselves what is valid and what is not, in accordance with criteria of validation that are not particular to the society one happens to live in, but that transcend it and are counterfactually valid for all.
 Thanks to the play of the stances, which we have reconstructed in the first part of the article, the reciprocity of perspectives progressively decenters the I and the We.
 The tribunal of reason is detranscendentalized and comes into the world via language.
 It judges acts and conducts according to the meta-ethical criterion of impartiality and universality.
 The requirement of universality overcomes the parochialism of virtue ethics and communitarianism.

-The question now is if we can maintain the promise of self-realization of each and join it with prospect of self-determination of all in a solidary and just society Can we integrate human flourishing, common values and universal norms in a single analytical framework?
+The question now is if we can maintain the promise of self-realization of each and join it with the prospect of self-determination of all in a solidary and just society.
+Can we integrate human flourishing, common values and universal norms in a single analytical framework?
 Can we combine justice with solidarity and human flourishing, or do we have to assume that justice can be had, but only at the price of happiness?
 Or, conversely, that self-realization of each is possible, but that we cannot impose our view of the good life on all?
-To answer questions, we have to return to the source in , investigate its promises of agency and its sociological limits for contemporary ethics.
+To answer these questions, we have to return to the source in Aristotle, investigate its promises of agency and consider its sociological limits for contemporary ethics.

 Back to Aristotle